southwick-associates/rakewt-ashs/README.md

 # Rake Weighting for Angler/Hunter Survey

 Includes code for rake weighting in R in Sep 2019.
 Takes input survey ("data" folder) and returns weighted survey data in the "out" folder.
-Relies primarily on R [package anesrake](https://cran.r-project.org/web/packages/anesrake/index.html)
+The code relies primarily on R [package anesrake](https://cran.r-project.org/web/packages/anesrake/index.html).
+The R code was adapted from Tom's SPSS code ("spss_code" folder).

 ## Installation